vokya/03-content-first/index.md

 ## About Me

-A concise, single sentence about yourself as a designer.
-Hi I am junior graphic designer who does love to spark projects with gentle illustrations but is not afraid of different aestetic.
+ I am Anna, junior graphic designer who does enjoy illustration and play part in meaningful projects.

 ## My Story